What is Diabetic Retinopathy?

 In New Zealand, all people with diabetes should have regular screening to check for eye trouble.
 Diabetes New Zealand recommends a full diabetes eye check when you first know you have diabetes.
 From that time on you should have a full eye check at least every two years.
 It is important that your doctor refers you to your local Diabetes Services Retinal Screening Programme, run by Diabetes New Zealand.

-For more information about diabetic eye disease, visit the Diabetes New Zealand website.
+For more information about diabetic eye disease, visit the Save Sight Society website and select the ‘Diabetes’ tab.